ena-ema-technologies/msdr-16.02.2025/readme.md

 ## Submission :

-Please submit your task by replying [ career@enaema.com ], submission deadline 11:59 PM, 22nd February 2025.
+Please submit your task by replying career@enaema.com along with these following information below:

 - Project deployment URL
 - An admin credentials to check dashboard functionalities
 - A customer credentials to check shopping cart functionalities
 - GitHub repository (ensure that your code visibility is set to public for further assessment)

 Please note: We have included some assets here to inspire you on how the user interface should look.
 While it is not mandatory to follow them, feel free to use them as a reference and create your own unique idea.
+Submission deadline 11:59 PM, 22nd February 2025.